gaxmann/gordonssunclock/README.md

 - *"Thank you very much.
 An app as it should be.
 Functional, simple and ad-free", Ftoth*
 - *"Heard about this app on kivy Reddit.
 Love it, very simple and informative", Terry*
 - *"I live in China, and with the single time zone, it's often hard to know when the sun rises at a certain location.
 That's why I love this app", prana*
-- *"Since the update it now works on GrapheneOS too.
-Thanks for the effort!", dupa*

 ---